 What the Experts Say About Property in Sóller

-- “The market in terms of price remains stable compared to 2018-2019.
+- “The market in terms of price remains stable.
 Prices in this area are driven by sea view, pool availability and obviously access.
 Many houses need complete renovation.
 Finished properties reach the top end of the price range, if not far above it.”